-PI Contact information: Mihaela.serpe@nih.gov
+PI Contact Information: sarah.sheppard@nih.gov or 240-578-5047

-Development of Sensory Processing

-Mark Stopfer PhD Section on Sensory Coding and Neural Ensembles
+Development of Sensory Processing Mark Stopfer PhD Section on Sensory Coding and Neural Ensembles

 All animals need to know what is going on in the world around them.
 Brain mechanisms have thus evolved to gather and organize sensory information to build transient and sometimes enduring internal representations of the environment.